Serving Success: Javi’s Cooking Journey

 “I look around and I thank God I’m still standing, with so many businesses closing down.
 I arrived in this country 18 years ago, the same day I turned 23, with $700 in my pocket and a backpack full of dreams.”

-In 2009, Javi co-founded and launched Primo’s Parrilla, a mobile food business that focused on Argentine grilled meats, beef, chicken, pork, and fish slowly cooked over the grill using natural wood and charcoals.
-He told us that even though it was during the end of the last recession, it was completely different then.
-“Primo’s Parrilla was one of the few food trucks in Emeryville, I remember It was us, John’s street Eats, Ebbets Good to Go, Korean BBQ truck, and Liba Falafel (who, unfortunately, just closed shop for good due to COVID).
+Javier Sandes(Javi) is a multi-talented individual with a passion for cooking that runs in his family.
+Arriving to the United States from Buenos Aires 20 years ago, he discovered his love for the culinary art after a career ending injury playing soccer.
+To cope with this sudden change, he turned to the kitchen and began creating delicacies for his loved ones.
+In 2009, he co-founded and launched Primo’s Parilla with 3 partners, a mobile food business that specialized in authentic Argentine grilled meats, beef, chicken, pork, and fish, with the desire to open an Argentinian Steak House.
+Javi shared, “Although this was during the last recession, Primo’s Parrilla was one of the few food trucks in Emeryville, I remember it was us, John’s Street Eats, Ebbets Good to Go, Korean BBQ truck, and Liba Falafel (who, unfortunately, just closed shop for good due to COVID).
 The food truck movement was just getting started, and people were excited about a new thing.”
-Emeryville was happening, and people from all over the Bay Area would come to have lunch with us at the little park of Hollis and 62nd.
+With time, he expanded his business and launched Javi’s Cooking in August 2011.